 Day 1: Balboa Park, San Diego Zoo, Downtown & The Gaslamp District

 The Manchester Grand Hyatt commands prime real estate along the San Diego Bay.
-It’s one of the nicest hotels in town for folks who like large hotels and room have excellent bay views.
-By its sheer size and grandeur, it feels like a Vegas style hotel and we’re not that far from Sin City.
-Rooms are as comfortable as you would expect and there’s even a rooftop bar that opens at 3pm, offering even better views of the bay and the famous Coronado Bridge.
+It’s one of the nicest hotels in town for folks who like large hotels and rooms have excellent bay views.
+By its sheer size and grandeur, it feels like a Vegas-style hotel and we’re not that far from Sin City.
+Rooms are as comfortable as you would expect and there’s even a rooftop bar that opens at 3 pm, offering even better views of the bay and the famous Coronado Bridge.

 Take me to the zoo

 On the first full day of my 3 days in San Diego visit, I headed to Cafe 222 for breakfast.
 Locals line up outside for this award-winning breakfast place- so they probably know a thing or two about the most important meal of the day.
 Dishes range from basic eggs to award-winning waffles and don’t forget those free coffee refills.
 It’s not the place for calorie counting but hey, we’re in America!

 With energy levels high, I took a cab to San Diego Zoo in Balboa Park.
 We’ll talk more about the region’s most famous urban park in a little while but for now, let’s get inside one of the most famous zoos in the world.